Samsonw1204/ARCFileConverter/README.txt

 # Excel to CSV Converter

 ## Overview
-This program converts `.xls` Excel files into a properly formatted `.csv` file for Red Cross Learning Center class setup.
+This program converts `.xls` roster output files into a properly formatted `.csv` file for Red Cross Learning Center class setup.

 ## How to Use
 1. Download `ARCFileConverter_Releases.zip` directory from the [Releases](https://github.com/Samsonw1204/ARCFileConverter/releases) page.